ph-design/PH60Slim-Choc/README.md

 A: Ensure proper alignment of side-out connector with case cutout.

 **Q: Recommended keycap?**
-A: Depends on the switches you use.
-For Kailh Choc V1, Special low-profile keycaps are required.
-For Choc V2, Cherry MX-compatible keycaps, including some if the taller profiles are supported.
-Alternatively, you can try our 3D-printed keycaps.
+A: Special low-profile keycaps are required.
+You can try our 3D-printed keycaps alternatively.

 ---